scalatra/scalatra/README.markdown

 ### Error

-The `error` handler is invoked any time an exception is raised from a route block or a filter.
-The throwable can be obtained from the `caughtThrowable` instance variable.
-This variable is not defined outside the `error` block.
+The `error` handler is invoked any time an exception is raised from a route block or a before filter.
+The error handler is a pattern matcher prepended to the previous error handler.
+The default behavior is to rethrow the exception.

-    error {
+    error { case e =>
-      log.error(caughtThrowable)
+      log.error(e)
       redirect("http://www.sadtrombone.com/")
     }